projectnessie/iceberg-catalog-migrator/README.md

 ```

-Sample input: (register all tables in the file ids.txt where each entry is delimited by newline)
+Sample input: (migrate all tables in the file ids.txt where each entry is delimited by newline)
 ```shell
 java -jar iceberg-catalog-migrator-cli-0.2.0.jar migrate \
 --source-catalog-type HIVE \